joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 console.log(name)
 ```

 However, it will not work as expected.
 There will not be an error, but name will still hold the value `'jane'`.
-This is because strings in javascript canot be modified.
+This is because strings in javascript cannot be modified.
 Variable types that cannot be changed are called `immutable` (can't be mutated - more on this term in later lessons).

 ### Slice